You are here: Home » On Inspiration » Life without limits: 9 technologies that empower people with physical diabilities

 Furthermore, apps exist to enable hearing aid users to customize and control their devices easily.
 The personalized experience can make such a difference.

-Voice-activated home automation
+7. Voice-activated home automation

-Voice-activated home automation has transformed daily living for those with physical disabilities, making life simpler by allowing them to control lights, temperature, and locks using voice command technology.
-It makes independent living much simpler by eliminating the need to manually operate devices around the house; you may even find systems that provide access to all areas from one device.
+It makes independent living much more straightforward by eliminating the need to manually operate devices around the house; you may even find systems that provide access to all areas from one device.
+Many of them are customizable to specific needs.

 Wearable technologies have grown tremendously over recent years, providing many options to assist those with physical disabilities.
 These range from prosthetics and smartwatches that detect early symptoms of medical issues to glasses that offer audio and visual assistance that help those with disabilities navigate their surroundings more safely.

-Virtual assistants
+9. Virtual assistants

 These technologies are only some of the many innovations being created today to assist individuals living with physical disabilities in more independent lives.
 As technology advances, more tools and applications will likely emerge that enable individuals with muscular dystrophy and other conditions leading to increasing physical disability to experience greater autonomy and freedom.